-The first set of values reflect students who are enrolled on the audited register as of October 31, 2022, by racial/ethnic subgroup: Asian, Black, Hispanic or Latinx, Native American, Native Hawaiian/Pacific Islander, and White.
+The first set of values reflect students in grades K-8 who are enrolled on the audited register as of October 31, 2022, by racial/ethnic subgroup: Asian, Black, Hispanic or Latinx, Native American, Native Hawaiian/Pacific Islander, and White.
 Following NYSED reporting guidelines, any student identified as ethnically Hispanic is included only in the Hispanic category, regardless of which racial groups the student is in.
 Any non-Hispanic student who is identified in more than one category counts as Multiracial and is not included in the individual categories.

-The next set of values reflect students who are enrolled on the audited register as of October 31, 2022, by gender: Female, Male and Neither Female nor Male.
+The next set of values reflect students in grades K-8 who are enrolled on the audited register as of October 31, 2022, by gender: Female, Male, and Neither Female nor Male.
 Gender is recorded on student enrollment paperwork and can be changed on request.

-Percent of Students Enrolled in the Borough
+Percent of Students Enrolled in the District

-NYCPS students attending District 75 schools who are enrolled on the audited register as of October 31, 2022, and attend a school inside of the school's borough, by racial/ethnic subgroup.
+NYCPS students in grades K-5/6-8/K-8 who are enrolled on the audited register as of October 31, 2022, attending a school inside of the school's district by racial/ethnic subgroup.